russkyc/paymongo-sharp/README.md

 // Use the PaymongoClient from earlier
 // This returns the Refund object with server info Refund refundResult = await client.Refunds.CreateRefundAsync(refund);

+// Optionally, you can provide an idempotency key to safely retry the request without creating duplicates Refund refundResultWithIdempotency = await client.Refunds.CreateRefundAsync(refund, "<idempotency-key>");
 ```

 **Retrieve a Refund**